CollinHeist/TitleCardMaker/README.md

 ## Description
 `TitleCardMaker` is a program and [Docker container](https://hub.docker.com/r/collinheist/titlecardmaker) written in Python that automates the creation of customized title cards (which are image previews of an episode of TV) for use in personal media server services like [Plex](https://www.plex.tv/), [Jellyfin](https://jellyfin.org/), or [Emby](https://emby.media/).

-TitleCardMaker can be automated such that everything can be pulled without manual intervention.
+TitleCardMaker can be automated such that everything can be done without manual intervention.
 All your series can be read from your media server or Sonarr; episode data can be pulled from Sonarr, your media server, or [TheMovieDatabase](https://www.themoviedb.org/); images from TheMovieDatabase, or your media server; and TitleCardMaker can even utilize an episode's watch status to create "spoiler free" versions of title cards automatically, as shown below:

 <img alt="card unblurring process" src="https://user-images.githubusercontent.com/17693271/185819730-a2c55a3a-63cc-4f0e-8061-891edd8d64d0.gif"/>

 All configuration/automation of the TitleCardMaker is done via YAML files, and the actual image creation is done using the open-source and free image library called [ImageMagick](https://imagemagick.org/).

 ## Getting Started
 > The [Wiki](https://github.com/CollinHeist/TitleCardMaker/wiki) has very extensive documentation on every feature and customization available in TitleCardMaker.
 I __highly__ recommend looking here as the first step when troubleshooting or customizing your setup.
+[The Discord](https://discord.gg/bJ3bHtw8wH) is also a great place to get detailed help.

 Read the [Getting Started](https://github.com/CollinHeist/TitleCardMaker/wiki) page on the Wiki for the traditional install, or the [Getting Started on Docker](https://github.com/CollinHeist/TitleCardMaker/wiki/Docker-Tutorial) page to install using Docker.